ADIKURWA/ESP32Marauder/FAQ.md

 ## I tried to compile the firmware and it complained about LVGL
 Make sure you have installed [`lv-arduino`](https://github.com/lvgl/lv_arduino) and not [`lvgl`](https://github.com/lvgl/lvgl) in your Arduino IDE

+## I can't connect to MarauderOTA when doing the MarauderOTA installation method
+Before you upload the MarauderOTA firmware to your ESP32, try changing the SSID and Password in the code to something different.
+Once you change it, upload the code and try the OTA update method again.